SeleniumHQ/docker-selenium/README.md

 web app you will probably need to share a directory for this._

-This command line for Opera or Chrome is the virtually the same, only remember to replace the image name for `node-opera` or `node-crhome`.
+This command line for Opera or Chrome is the virtually the same, only remember to replace the image name for `node-opera` or `node-chrome`.
 Remember that the Selenium running container is able to launch either Chrome, Opera or Firefox, the idea around having 3 separate containers, one for each browser is for convenience plus avoiding certain `:focus` issues your web app may encounter during end-to-end test automation.